Landing System

 InSight Mars lander USA 358 parachute, retro rockets two RAD750 (POWER architecture)

-Chang'e 5 Lunar lander and sample return China retro rockets
+Chang'e 5, 6 Lunar orbiter and lander and sample return China retro rockets

 Perseverance Mars rover USA 1025 parachute, retro rockets RAD750 (POWER architecture)